 The program began as a partnership with Arts Access Victoria in 2012.
-Before Write-ability, writing programs for people with disability in Victoria were few and far between.
-Examples of successful Australian writers with disability are rare (and deaf writers even more so).
-Consequently, the number of authentic voices recording the stories of the lived experience of disability has been limited.
+Before Write-ability, writing programs for people with disability in Victoria were few and far between, and examples of successful Australian writers with disability were rare (deaf writers even more so).

 “There need to be more people with disability telling our stories across all types of media.
 Telling our own stories educates, reduces stigma, pity, exploitation and sensationalism, and raises the level of expectation that society has about people with disability” – Write-ability tutor Carly Findlay.

 When we say that Write-ability is a program for people with disability, we mean that it's for anyone who experiences barriers as a result of their particular impairment or condition (such as the lack of physical access, communication barriers, discrimination or other people’s attitudes).
 This includes (but isn't limited to) people with sensory or physical impairments, hidden impairments, ongoing medical conditions, intellectual impairments, learning difficulties or mental health conditions.
 If you self identify as a person with disability, or as someone who experiences barriers as a result of your condition, then this opportunity is for you.

 Our projects and activities change every year.
 Check out our Write-ability Archive for more information about the program, or visit our calendar for upcoming events.
 For more information about Write-ability programs, contact Write-ability Mentor-In-Residence Fiona Tuomy on 03 9094 7837 or email Fiona.